tc39/proposal-ses/README.md

 creator of the other.
 In a language with these properties, we can make strong, provable assertions about the ability of object references to propagate from one holder to another, and can thus reason reliably about the evolution of the object reference graph over time.
-EcmaScript (JavaScript) is a language with these properties.
+ECMAScript (JavaScript) is a language with these properties.

 With the additional restrictions that the only way for an object to cause